pac4j/pac4j/documentation/docs/clients.md

 Config config = new Config("http://localhost:8080/callback", facebookClient, twitterClient);
 ```

-In that case, the callback url of the `FacebookClient` is `http://localhost:8080/callback?client_name=FacebookClient` and the callback url of the `TwitterClient` is `http://localhost:8080/callback?client_name=TwitterClient`.
+In that case, the callback URL of the `FacebookClient` is `http://localhost:8080/callback?client_name=FacebookClient` and the callback URL of the `TwitterClient` is `http://localhost:8080/callback?client_name=TwitterClient`.

-This is the callback url you must define on the identity provider side.
+This is the callback URL you must define on the identity provider side.

-Though, some identity providers do not allow to define callback url with query string which may cause an error during the login process.
+Though, some identity providers do not allow to define callback URL with query string which may cause an error during the login process.
 To handle that, you need to prevent the addition of the `client_name` parameter and make the client as the default one.

 **Example:**